brunokrebs/bookmarks-api/README.md

 ### AWS AMI

 This Git repository contains the code of an AWS image named `bk-cw-bookmarks-image`.
 This image contains the code for all pieces that run on AWS EC2 instances.
 Sub-projects are encapsulated into their own directory.
-At the time of writing, there were four sub-projects:
+At the time of writing, there are four sub-projects:

 - `enqueuer`: fetches bookmarks from the `webapp` and inserts them on a SQS queue.
 - `webapp`: provides endpoints so consumers can CRUD bookmarks.